 ShipStation requires that each customer has a unique identifier, either a username or email address, present in the file.
 Use the email for both if no username is available.

-The customer address information stored in this database is used to create manual orders for the customer or apply tags to orders.
+You can use the customer address information stored in this database to create manual orders for the customer or apply tags to orders.
 ShipStation will not use this address to override order data imported via a selling channel or Order CSV.
 New orders created via import will use the address as supplied during import.

 If a subscription or return customer needs an address updated, you should update it at the order source so it imports correctly.